A Comprehensive 2026 Seller Guide for Central Arkansas

 Strategic online exposure

-A strong launch is critical — the first weeks on the market often generate the most buyer attention.
+A strong launch is critical.
+The first weeks on the market often generate the most buyer attention.

 Showings and open houses allow buyers to experience the home in person.
+During this stage, sellers should:

 Keep the home clean and accessible